aerospike/act/README.md

 ### Fields that you will Almost Always Change:

 **read-reqs-per-sec**
 Read transactions/second to simulate.
-Note that this is not per device, or per transaction queue.
+Note that this is not per device.
 For 30 times (30x) the normal load for four devices, this value would be 30 x 4 x 2000 = 240000.
 Formula: n x number of devices x 2000.

 **write-reqs-per-sec**
 Write transactions/second to simulate.
 For act_storage, this value along with record-bytes, large-block-op-kbytes, defrag-lwm-pct, and others, determines the rate of large-block operations.
-Note that this is not per device, or per transaction queue.
+Note that this is not per device.
 For 30 times (30x) the normal load for four devices, this value would be 30 x 4 x 1000 = 120000.
 Formula: n x number of devices x 1000.

 ### Fields that you may Sometimes Change: